phalcon-orphanage/docs/en/db-models-metadata.md

 ```php
 public function getDefaultValues(ModelInterface $model): array
 ```
-Returns attributes (which have default values) and their default values
+Return attributes (which have default values) and their default values

 ```php
  print_r(